pietervdvn/MapComplete/Docs/URL_Parameters.md

 --------------------------

-"URL-parameters are extra parts of the URL used to set the state.
+URL-parameters are extra parts of the URL used to set the state.

 For example, if the url is `https://mapcomplete.org/cyclofix?lat=51.0&lon=4.3&z=5&test=true#node/1234`, the URL-parameters are stated in the part between the `?` and the `#`.
 There are multiple, all separated by `&`, namely: